notifiles/documentation/docs/contributing.md

 	3. **No Log Output** - It is also important that your tests do not print any output to the console or logs, this includes `console.log`, UncaughtPromiseExceptions, etc. All logs printed should come directly from Jest.
 	4. **One Test Must Fail Prior to Code Changes** - At *least* one test you write should fail without the code changes you have made.
 	5. **Self Contained and Static** - All tests should be self contained and should not rely on each other in order to pass.
 All tests must also be static and have no potential of failing based on random or outside factors.
 	6. **Logic inside Jest Blocks** - All test logic should take place within Jest blocks (ex. `it`, `before`, `beforeEach`, `after` or `afterEach`).
-No interaction with Felwine or outside references should take place outside of those blocks (ex. you should not create models or schemas in the global or `describe` scope).
+No interaction with Notifiles or outside references should take place outside of those blocks (ex. you should not create models or schemas in the global or `describe` scope).
-6. **Update documentation** - For anything that effects users using Felwine, documentation should be added/deleted/modified to reflect the changes you have made.
+6. **Update documentation** - For anything that effects users using Notifiles, documentation should be added/deleted/modified to reflect the changes you have made.
 It is important to ensure the documentation you write is as clear as possible, giving examples, and attempting to answer as many relevant questions as possible.
 For most cases JSDoc documentation should be added to the source files, and a pointer to the JSDoc documentation should be added to the relevant file in `docs/docs_src`.
 The pointer should look like `dyno_jsdoc_dist/SOURCEFILEPATH|SECTIONNAME` (for example: `dyno_jsdoc_dist/Model/index.js|model.name` will point to the `dist/Model/index.js` source file, and use the documentation for `model.name`).
 All pointers should point to the `dist` folder.
 In certain cases where the documentation does not reference a specific property or method in the code, it is fine to just write the documentation in the `docs/docs_src` folder (an example of this would be the `Attribute Types` section in the Schema documentation).
 7. **Commit small & often** - Please commit changes often and keep commit size to a minimum.
 It is highly discouraged from creating one massive commit with all of your changes in it.
 Every commit should also aim to pass the linter and tests.
 Commit messages should also be detailed enough to give a good explanation of the change made.
 Commit messages such as `changes` or `did stuff` are considered **poor** commit messages.

 #### After